-At the request of a Complainant, notice may be given by a Mandated Reporter to the Title IX Coordinator anonymously, without identification of the Complainant.
-The Mandated Reporter cannot remain anonymous themselves.
+At the request of a Complainant, a Mandated Reporter may submit an anonymous notice to the Title IX Coordinator without reveling the Complainant's identity.
+Mandated Reporters themselves must be identified in order to facilitate proper follow up and coordination..